-ONTOLOGY REQUIREMENTS SPECIFICATION DOCUMENT 1 Purpose The purpose of creating the Collaborative Manufacturing Services Ontology is to be used as a knowledge base able to support flexible specification and execution of manufacturing collaboration schemes 2 Scope The scope of the Collaborative Manufacturing Services Ontology is to enable both the description of supply/demand entities participating in the Ecosystem and the description of manufacturing services' capabilities and resources for entities participating in the Ecosystem 3 Implementation Language The Collaborative Manufacturing Services Ontology will be implemented in the OWL language using the Protégé tool 4 Intended End-Users User 1: Marketplace Agents Supplier Agent Requester Agent User 2: Matchmaker 5 Intended Uses 5 Intended Uses Use 1: Keep information and data about agents.
+ONTOLOGY REQUIREMENTS SPECIFICATION DOCUMENT Purpose 1 The purpose of creating the Collaborative Manufacturing Services Ontology is to be used as a knowledge base able to support flexible specification and execution of manufacturing collaboration schemes 2 The scope of the Collaborative Manufacturing Services Ontology is to enable both the description of supply/demand entities participating in the Ecosystem and the description of manufacturing services' capabilities and resources for entities participating in the Ecosystem Implementation Language The Collaborative Manufacturing Services Ontology will be implemented in the OWL 2 language using the Protégé tool Intended End-Users 4 User 1: Marketplace Agents Supplier Agent Requester Agent User 2: Matchmaker 5 Intended Uses Use 1: Keep information and data about agents.
 An agent represents a business entity at the Marketplace.
 Data about a business entity, its resources and services are stored to the ontology.
-5 Use 1: Keep information and data about agents.
-An agent represents a business entity at the Marketplace.
-5 Use 1: Keep information and data about agents.
-An agent represents a business entity at the Marketplace.
-Data about a business entity, its resources and services are stored to the ontology.
-5 Use 1: Keep information and data about agents.
-An agent represents a business entity at the Marketplace.
-Data about a business entity, its resources and services are stored to the ontology.
-Use 2: Provide data about agents and their resources and services 6 Use 1: Keep information and data about agents.
-An agent represents a business entity at the Marketplace.
-Data about a business entity, its resources and services are stored to the ontology.
-Use 2: Provide data about agents and their resources and services Use 3: Describe offers and requests during transactions and bidding processes in the Marketplace Use 1: Keep information and data about agents.
-An agent represents a business entity at the Marketplace.
-Data about a business entity, its resources and services are stored to the ontology.
 Use 2: Provide data about agents and their resources and services Use 3: Describe offers and requests during transactions and bidding processes in the Marketplace Use 4: Used by Matchmaker.
-Matchmaker infers new knowledge by applying semantic rules to ontology Use 1: Keep information and data about agents.
-An agent represents a business entity at the Marketplace.
-Data about a business entity, its resources and services are stored to the ontology.
-Use 2: Provide data about agents and their resources and services Use 3: Describe offers and requests during transactions and bidding processes in the Marketplace Use 4: Used by Matchmaker.
-Matchmaker infers new knowledge by applying semantic rules to ontology Ontology Requirements a.
-Non- Functional Requirements 1.
-Ontology should be a knowledge base for the Ecosystem 2.
-Ontology should describe manufacturing domain 3.
-Ontology should describe supply/demand entities 4.
-Ontology should be updated by agents and generally be available to them 5.
-Ontology should be implemented in ontology language 7.
-Ontology should be compatible with Marketplace's definition Use 1: Keep information and data about agents.
-An agent represents a business entity at the Marketplace.
-Data about a business entity, its resources and services are stored to the ontology.
-Use 2: Provide data about agents and their resources and services Use 3: Describe offers and requests during transactions and bidding processes in the Marketplace Use 4: Used by Matchmaker.
-Matchmaker infers new knowledge by applying semantic rules to ontology Ontology Requirements a.
-Non- Functional Requirements 1.
-Ontology should be a knowledge base for the Ecosystem 2.
-Ontology should describe manufacturing domain 3.
-Ontology should describe supply/demand entities 4.
-Ontology should be updated by agents and generally be available to them 5.
-Ontology should be implemented in ontology language describe concepts of the e-commerce domain in correlation with services, operations, resources, of manufacturing domain.

-- 2. How a supplier or requester will be able to express their offers or demands?
+Matchmaker infers new knowledge by applying semantic rules to ontology Ontology Requirements 6 a.
+Non- Functional Requirements Ontology should be a knowledge base for the Ecosystem 1.
+Ontology should describe manufacturing domain Ontology should describe supply/demand entities 4.
+Ontology should be able to support concepts from waste management domain 5.
+Ontology should be able to describe concepts related to software solutions for the manufacturing Ontology should be updated by agents and generally be available to them - Ontology individuals should be created automatically by the agents that participate in the Ecosystem Ontology should be correlated with Matchmaker 8.
+Ontology should be implemented in ontology language 9.
+Ontology should be compatible with Marketplace's definition b.
+Functional Requirements How a business entity will be described into the Ecosystem?
+The Ontology should contain and describe concepts of the e-commerce domain in correlation with services, operations, resources, of manufacturing domain.
+How a supplier or requester will be able to express their offers or demands?
 The COMPOSITION Ontology should have concepts for the description of offers and requests.
-Also it should connect these information with the corresponding business entity - 3.
-How an agent can update knowledge base's information?
+Also it should connect these information with the corresponding business entity How an agent can update knowledge base's information?
 The Ontology should be able to be queried from agents with SPARQL queries.
-This requirement is also connected with Ontology API - 4.
+This requirement is also connected with Ontology API 4.
 Should the ontology help Matchmaker to infer knew knowledge?
 COMPOSITION Ontology should offer classes or properties that will be helpful to Matchmaker.
-These concepts will be filled by Matchmaker's rules and will provide the new knowledge - 5.
-Should the ontology represent all the knowledge from IIMS to Marketplace?
-Ontology should offer concepts and relations only for data necessary to the Marketplace.
-There is no need to hold data from sensors for example.
+These concepts will be filled by Matchmaker's rules and will provide the new knowledge Should the ontology represent all the knowledge from IIMS to Marketplace?
+Ontology should offer from sensors for example.

-After the definition of basic requirements of Collaborative Manufacturing Services Ontology the ontology was implemented using Protégé tool:

-- A new empty ontology OWL file was created using Protégé and named COMPOSTION_v01 - MSDL, MASON, GoodRelations imported using Protégé - Based on work in aligning and merging activities the overlapping concepts were deleted using the interface of the tool - Based on project's requirements new classes, sub-classes and properties were added.
-Also others were modified
+concepts and relations only for data necessary to the Marketplace.
+There is no need to hold data

-Figure 6: COMPOSITION Ontology's Class Overview
+Figure 6: COMPOSITION Collaborative Manufacturing Services Ontology's Class Overview